-PDE5 inhibitors work throughout the body and have important positive effects on the cardiovascular system.
+PDE5 inhibitors work throughout the body and have substantial positive effects on the cardiovascular system.

 A new study out this month in the Journal of Cardiovascular Pharmacology and Therapeutics states that PDE5 inhibitors have potential as cardiovascular drugs in patients with coronary artery disease and even possible improvement in heart failure patients.

-The largest of those, an analysis of records from 25,000 patients found no overall correlation between testosterone therapy and MI but a significant negative correlation between treatment and MI among the 25% of men who faced the highest risk of MI.
+The largest of those, an analysis of records from 25,000 patients found no overall correlation between Testosterone therapy and MI but a significant negative association between treatment and MI among the 25% of men who faced the highest risk of MI.

 The confusion over this issue rages on.

-Recently, in another study, the FDA that there’s no convincing evidence of any significant association between testosterone therapy and adverse cardiovascular events.
+Recently, in another study, the FDA said that there’s no convincing evidence of any significant association between Testosterone therapy and adverse cardiovascular events.

 A pair of FDA advisory committees will meet later this year to consider the matter further.